 In 2000 Hilda joined a non-governmental organisation, Dopstop Association, as Field Worker, working with farm workers and for the Department of Transport and Public Works in the Expanded Public Works Directorate in Skills Development.
 This involved the coordination and implementation National Youth Services Skills Programme in the Western Cape.
 Hilda became an Assistant Manager for the National Youth Service Infrastructure Programme in 2010.
 She has full membership of the SA Council for Social Service Profession (SACSSP) as a registered Social Worker.

 Raymond was born in Cape Town and holds a BA degree in Psychology and English, attained at the University of the Western Cape.
-After completing his degree he worked at Old Mutual in the capacities of Welfare and Personnel Selection Officers.
-Raymond then moved in the direction of community development work which included establishing youth development programmes across the Western Cape.
-Years later he worked with a network of schools in the southern suburbs of Cape Town and initiated job-creation projects for unemployed youth and ex-convicts, parent involvement programmes, music, library and preschool projects.
+After completing his degree, he worked at Old Mutual in the capacities of Welfare and HR Officers.
+Raymond then embarked on a career in community development which included youth development programmes across the Western Cape, in partnership with community based organisations.
+Years later he worked with a network of schools in the southern suburbs of Cape Town and initiated/managed job creation-, music- as well as pre- and afterschool projects.
+These projects were aimed at strengthening school-community partnerships.

-He worked in partnership with schools, the Education Department and community based organisations for 7 years before being employed by an NGO, The Extra Mural Education Project.
-During his 7 years with this organisation he was involved with training programmes for teachers and leadership support programmes in school districts across the Western Cape.
+He worked in partnership with the Education Department before being employed by an NGO, The Extra Mural Education Project.
+During his 7 years with this organisation he was involved with training programmes for teachers and leadership support programmes in school districts across the Western Cape before joining the Waitrose Foundation in 2011.